Cohabitating in the Time of COVID-19: Simple Fixes to Improve Life with Your Roomie

 The Bathroom: Keeping Tabs on (Potential) Mess

 At a time when we all feel like we’re in hot water, you don’t want that metaphor to become too literal.
 If you’ve ever stood ankle-deep in water during a shower, you know exactly what I mean.
-The Schluter Systems shower drain is here to help, especially if you’re the roommate with the longest hair.
+The TubShroom is here to help, especially if you’re the roommate with the longest hair.
 Even if you have a reliable landlord or maintenance company you normally get in touch with, social distancing directives might prevent the handling of non-essential maintenance problems, and nobody wants to snake their own shower drain in between Zoom calls.